makuke1234/jsonlite2/README.md

 Also, a sophisticated single-include C++ version of this library is being planned...

+# About testing

+Although light testing has been done with the library, feel free to report any bugs that you may find under **[Issues](https://github.com/makuke1234/jsonlite2/issues)**.

 # Licensing

 This project is under the MIT license.